Mohanprasath0205/Data_Analyst_Projects/PwC Power BI Virtual Internship/readme.md

 ---

-# First Task: 📞 Call Centre Trends Analysis – PhoneNow (PwC Power BI Virtual Internship)
+# Task 2: 📞 Call Centre Trends Analysis – PhoneNow (PwC Power BI Virtual Internship)

 As part of the **PwC Power BI Virtual Internship**, my first task involved **designing a performance dashboard** for **PhoneNow**, a telecommunications company.
 The objective was to create a **clear, insightful, and user-friendly** dashboard that would help managers **analyze key trends and make data-driven decisions**.
 <img width="715" alt="Screen Shot 2021-06-15 at 5 23 06 PM" src="https://github.com/user-attachments/assets/9d3f7b94-64e6-4ea7-b321-328a593d1ae1" />